-- SPA Buyer Profile details of our contract register which provides information on live contracts along with dates these are due to end providing insight to future tenderers;

-- Contract Standing Orders; and
+- SPA Buyer Profile details of our contract register which provides information on live contracts along with dates these are due to end providing insight to future tenderers; - Contract Standing Orders;

-- Events, such as Meet the buyer.

-Our dedicated Contract and Supplier Management team work to; ensure standardised supplier performance management across Police Scotland whilst remaining focussed on tracking the benefits of our commercial agreements.
+Our dedicated Contract and Supplier Management team work to ensure standardised supplier performance management across Police Scotland, together with providing a main point of contact for supplier issues whilst remaining focussed on tracking the benefits of our commercial agreements.

-The team will engage with existing and new suppliers, including SME's, and work to achieve public sector Social Value objectives, including sustainability and environmental goals
+The team will engage with existing and new suppliers, including SME's, and work to achieve public sector Social Value objectives, including sustainability and environmental goals.

-Police Scotland have joined the Supplier Development Programme (SDP) joining all 32 Scottish Local authorities and 16 other public bodies as members of the Programme.
+Police Scotland are a member of the Supplier Development Programme (SDP) joining all 32 Scottish Local authorities and 16 other public bodies as members of the Programme.